MarcelGarus/server/blog/draft take-it-easy.md

 I read in [TODO: a book](foo) that a human is not a homo oeconomicus.
 You might never consider drinking a bottle of wine worth 100€, but if you got a bottle for cheap and the price rose to 100€ over time, you are more easily tempted to drink it rather than sell it.
-We value not-losing-100€ more than we value winning-100€.
+We value not losing 100€ more than we value winning 100€.

 Maybe this explains the difference between the AI's and human's behavior.
 And it makes sense.